The Collection Section is divided into two main operating sections: the Line Maintenance and Pump Station sections.

 Line maintenance deals with the collection and conveyance systems which encompass approximately 149 square miles of sewer use area with 331 miles of gravity sewer and 141 miles of force mains.
 This system is used to deliver the raw sewage to the wastewater treatment plants.

 182 Pump Stations are used to assist in the conveyance of wastewater to the treatment plants.
 The gravity sewer lines move the wastewater by use of gravity to flow to low areas.
-Once in the these low areas, a pump station is used to move the wastewater along until it can again flow by gravity.
+Once in these low areas, a pump station is used to move the wastewater along until it can again flow by gravity.
 The lines that come out of a pump station are called force mains because the wastewater in these lines are under pressure.

 The City of Lakeland Water Department would like to ask citizens not to flush unwanted prescription medications down the toilet because flushing medications leads to water pollution.

-Sewage treatment plants are currently not designed to remove medication from the wastewater, so the chemicals end up in our waterways, which can have a negative impact on the water quality and on the wildlife that depend on that water.
+Sewage treatment plants are currently not designed to remove medication from the wastewater, so the chemicals end up in our waterways, which can have a negative impact on the water quality and on the wildlife that depends on that water.

 You can safely get rid of unwanted medications by using the secure prescription drop box located in the Lakeland Police Department lobby.